RCC Bylaws - revised May 2023

 The RCC Saddle Club shall be dissolved by a majority vote of the entire Board of Directors, and shall be ratified by a majority vote of the present membership, at the next regular or special meeting of the RCC Saddle Club, provided that all members have been given not less than 30 days notice.

-Upon dissolution, all club property shall be sold, indebtedness paid, and the remaining funds, if any, shall be donated to a Charitable Organization within the Communities of Colorado City and Rye, to be determined by the Board of Directors.
+Upon dissolution, all Club property shall be sold, indebtedness paid, and the remaining funds, if any, shall be donated to a charitable organization(s) that qualifies under 501C3 Internal Revenue Code within the communities of Colorado City and Rye, to be determined by the Board of Directors.